circleci/circleci-docs/jekyll/_cci2/faq.md

 We don’t currently provide a way to invalidate cached Docker images.
 One way around this is to use image tags.

 If you’re running a build on `my-image:123` and you update the image, you can use a new tag to force a cache refresh.
 In this example, you could change the tag to `my-image:456` and choose that image in `config.yml`.

-## Why do I see `fork/exec /bin/bash: no such file or directory` when I try to run a `type: shell` command before `checkout`?

-You’re seeing this because CircleCI 2.0 is trying to `cd` to your `workDir` for the `type: shell` command.
-Since `workDir` is normally created by the `checkout` step, CircleCI won’t be able to find it.

-You can override this behavior with a `pwd` attribute on your `type: shell` step.
-If your command expects `workDir` to exist, then you’ll need to create it with `mkdir -p`.

 [docker-hub]: https://hub.docker.com
 [docker-library]: https://hub.docker.com/explore/